sunaku/tork/README.md

   instructing it to skip all other tests except those passed down to it.
 This accelerates your test-driven development cycle and improves productivity!

+  The default implementation of this function supports Test::Unit and RSpec.
+  If you wish to add additional functionality atop the default implementation, simply store, redefine, and recall it:

+      default_implementation = Test::Loop::Config.before_each_test

+      Test::Loop::Config.before_each_test = lambda do |test_file, log_file, test_names|
+        default_implementation.call test_file, log_file, test_names
+        # do something additional ...
+      end

 * `Test::Loop::Config.after_each_test` is a lambda function that is executed inside the master process after a test has finished running.
 It is passed (1) the path to the test file, (2) the path to the log file containing the